Lettuce Β· the diet plan for hungry AI

 The problem

-Every session, your agent starts blind.
+Your agent starts every session blind.

-Open Cursor, Claude Code, Copilot β€” anything β€” and the agent walks into your repo with zero memory of it.
-So it greps.
+Cursor, Claude Code, Copilot β€” pick one.
+It walks into your repo with zero memory.
+It greps.
 It opens files at random.
-It re-reads the same modules it read yesterday, last week, an hour ago.
-Then it writes the line of code you asked for.
+It re-reads the same modules from yesterday, last week, an hour ago.
+Then it writes the line you asked for.

 How it works